-Currently, her main interests are related to the understanding of the burden of diseases preventable through maternal immunization (respiratory syncytial virus, group B Streptococcus, influenza and pertussis) in low-income countries, and the determinants of a successful introduction of maternal immunization strategies in these regions.
+Currently, her main interests focus on the understanding of the burden of diseases preventable through maternal immunization (respiratory syncytial virus, group B Streptococcus, influenza and pertussis) and the evaluation of new maternal vaccine candidates in low-income settings, as well as on factors determining successful introduction of maternal immunization strategies in these regions.

 Lines of research

-- Burden and impact of relevant maternal immunization-preventable diseases in pregnant women and infants
+- Burden and impact of relevant maternal immunization-preventable diseases in pregnant women and infants.

-- Barriers and facilitators for optimal delivery of maternal immunization strategies
+- Barriers and facilitators for optimal delivery of maternal immunization strategies.

-- Effect of emerging infectious diseases (e.g. Zika, COVID-19…) in pregnancy on maternal, foetal and infant health
+- Effect of emerging infectious diseases (e.g. Zika, COVID-19,…) in pregnancy on maternal, foetal and infant health.

 - Bardají A, Mindu C, Augusto OJ, Casellas A, Cambaco O, Simbine E, Matsinhe G, Macete E, Menéndez C, Sevene E, Munguambe K. Awareness of cervical cancer and willingness to be vaccinated against human papillomavirus in Mozambican adolescent girls.
 Papillomavirus Res.
-2018 Apr 14;5:156-162. doi: 10.1016/j.pvr.2018.04.004
+2018 Apr 14;5:156-162. doi: 10.1016/j.pvr.2018.04.004.

 - Bardají A, Martínez-Espinosa FE, Arévalo-Herrera M, Padilla N, Kochar S, Ome-Kaius M, Bôtto-Menezes C, Castellanos ME, Kochar DK, Kochar SK, Betuela I, Mueller I, Rogerson S, Chitnis C, Hans D, Menegon M, Severini C, del Portillo H, Dobaño C, Mayor A, Ordi J, Piqueras M, Sanz S, Wahlgren M, Slutsker L, Desai M and Menéndez C for the PregVax Study Group.
 Burden and impact of Plasmodium vivax in pregnancy: a multi-centre prospective observational study.
-PLoS Neg Trop Med, Jun 2017. doi: 10.1371/journal.pntd.0005606
+PLoS Neg Trop Med, Jun 2017. doi: 10.1371/journal.pntd.0005606.

-- Bardají A., Sigauque B, Sanz S., Maixenchs M., Ordi J., Aponte JJ, Mabunda S, Alonso PL, Menéndez C. Impact of malaria at the end of pregnancy on infant mortality and morbidity.
+- Bardají A, Sigauque B, Sanz S., Maixenchs M., Ordi J., Aponte JJ, Mabunda S, Alonso PL, Menéndez C. Impact of malaria at the end of pregnancy on infant mortality and morbidity.
 J Infect Dis.
-2011 Jan 3. doi: 10.1093/infdis/jiq049
+2011 Mar 1;203(5):691-9. doi: 10.1093/infdis/jiq049.